Hekku2/competition-status-server/doc/protocol.md

 * **attempt** text value describing attempt number, or otherwise giving identifying information if there are multiple attempts per competitor.
 This field may be null if not used.
+* **category** A text value describing which category is performed by competitor.
+This field may be null if not used.
+* **target** A text value describing the target for the attempt.
+This field may be empty if there is no target specified.
+* **current-place** A number containg current place for competitor.
+This field may be null if competitor doesn't have a placement yet.
-* **competitors** an array containing the competitors currently competing.
+* **competitors** an array containing [Competitors](objects.md#Competitor)
+currently competing.
 This array should contain one or more competitors.
-  * **name** Name of the competitors, starting with last name and separated by comma.
-  * **team** Name of the team.
-This is not required.
 * **results** an object containing results.
 Actual content differs between different events and should be agreed before event.